httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 This document describes a mechanism for creating, encoding, and verifying digital signatures or message authentication codes over content within an HTTP message.
 This mechanism supports use cases where the full HTTP message may not be known to the signer, and where the message may be transformed (e.g., by intermediaries) before reaching the verifier.

---- note_Note_to_Readers

-*RFC EDITOR: please remove this section before publication*

-This work was originally based on draft-cavage-http-signatures-12, but has since diverged from it, to reflect discussion since adoption by the HTTP Working Group.
-In particular, it addresses issues that have been identified, and adds features to support new use cases.
-It is a work-in-progress and not yet suitable for deployment.

 --- middle

 # Introduction {#intro}